 - Protein bars

 Fibre can help balance your blood sugars and hormone levels.
-Eating a high fibre diet can help you to feel fuller faster and this should reduce your cravings for unhealthy foods.
+Eating a high fibre diet can help you to feel fuller faster so it should reduce your cravings for unhealthy foods.
 To help maintain a healthy weight it is recommended to replace sugary carbohydrates with some of the whole foods listed below:

 - Fruit – Fresh, dried or frozen